BrokenRegistry/Rotp-Fusion/DetailedChanges.md

 - Governor buttons are now available on Colony panel - Multiple selection.

 2025.01.08 (BR)
-- The default value of “Ship build limit ‘Take’ percentage”, for new colonies, can be set in Settings -> Governor Mandate -> Fine Tuning.
+- The default value of "Ship build limit 'Take' percentage", for new colonies, can be set in Settings -> Governor Mandate -> Fine Tuning.

 2025.01.07 (BR)
 - Colony panel: Spending priority can be set on multi selection.